GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 <span class="strong">**GCStudio Programmer Setup:**</span>

-Open GCStudio and set the Programmers to use as show below
+Open GCStudio and set the Programmers to use, as shown below.

-For AVRISP MKII use the AVR ISP XPII \[KANDA\] and drag it to the top of the list and click OK.
+For AVRISP MKII, use the AVR ISP XPII \[KANDA\] and drag it to the top of the list and click OK.

 <div class="informalfigure">